MicrosoftDocs/visualfsharpdocs/docs/conceptual/operators.hash['t]-function-[fsharp].md

 # Operators.hash<'T> Function (F#)

 A generic hash function, designed to return equal hash values for items that are equal according to the **=** operator.
 By default it will use structural hashing for F# union, record and tuple types, hashing the complete contents of the type.
-The exact behavior of the function can be adjusted on a type-by-type basis by implementing **M:System.Object.GetHashCode** for each type.
+The exact behavior of the function can be adjusted on a type-by-type basis by implementing **System.Object.GetHashCode** for each type.

 **Namespace/Module Path**: Microsoft.FSharp.Core.Operators